ttyelud/dracht.io/docs/api/srf.md

 | time | <code>String</code> | the time (UTC) recorded by the SIP stack corresponding to the attempt |
 | reason | <code>String</code> | the reason the call was ended |
 | msg | <code>Object</code> | the actual message that was sent or received |

+a <code>cdr:stop</code> event is emitted by an Srf instance when a connected call has ended